 Brigis 1A BESS, LLC ("Brigis 1A Project") and Brigis 1B BESS, LLC ("Brigis 1B Project") (collectively, the "Companies") are Delaware limited liability companies and wholly-owned subsidiaries of Soltage NY DevCo, LLC, a Delaware limited liability company, and indirect wholly-owned subsidiaries of Soltage, LLC ("Soltage"), a private, independent power producer that develops solar energy generation facilities and energy storage projects.
 Soltage's majority owner is Igneo Infrastructure Partners ("Igneo"), a global infrastructure investment firm.
 The Companies are seeking financial assistance in connection with two projects (collectively the "Project/s"), for which the respective Companies will own and operate battery energy storage systems capable of charging from and discharging into the New York power grid.
-Each Project will consist of battery storage systems, concrete pads for equipment, including transformers, switchboards, and metering with an estimated storage capacity of 5 Megawatts ("MW") capable of providing 20 MW hours of energy storage capacity total per day.
+Each Project will consist of battery storage capacity of 5 Megawatts ("MW") capable of providing 20 MW hours of energy storage capacity total per day.
 The Brigis 1A Project and the Brigis 1B Project will own their respective Project properties.
 The Projects are expected to begin construction in August of 2024 and to be completed in the second quarter of 2025.